monopole/scratch/proposalMoveResources.md

-It's generally agreed that `kubectl`, a program that's supposed to be a pure API client with no dependencies on core code, [should move][598] out of _k8s.io/kubernetes_ and into _k8s.io/kubectl_, hence the name of the latter repo.
+It's generally agreed that `kubectl`, a program that's supposed to be a pure API client with no dependencies on core code, should [eventually move][598] out of _k8s.io/kubernetes_ and into _k8s.io/kubectl_, hence the name of the latter repo.
 Likewise no new command line API clients should appear in core.

-Such a move requires additional repos, repos like _k8s.io/utils_ and _k8s.io/common_, to hold code _shared_ by `kubectl`, `kubernetes`, and now `kexpand`.
+Such a move requires the additional repo _k8s.io/common_, to hold code _shared_ by
+`kubectl`, `kubernetes`, and now `kexpand`.

 Moving code requires